What is a Kitchen Island?

 Easily hide essential appliances by placing them in your island!
 A dishwasher, grill, oven, exhaust fan and even a washing machine can all comfortably form part of your island.

 Make sure that you finalise the position of any appliances before you fit the island.
 Keep in mind that retrofitting gas, water and electrical points can become quite expensive.

 4. Super Seating

 If the area is big enough, you can also allow for seating.
 Both a kitchen island stool and a bench can be used to create a breakfast area.
 Large U-shaped or L-shaped islands offer many surfaces at varying heights, which can be used for different tasks.
 It also works really well as a casual alternative to a dining table.

 5. Doggy Box

 Give man’s best friend a space on the island to store his food and bowls.
-Easy to keep clean and it’s out of the way of foot traffic to prevent accidental knocking over.
+This keeps the food and water out of the way of feet, thereby preventing accidental spills.